 Negative Spaces Revealed! – Examples

-Here’s an example of an optical illusion that uses negative space.
+Here’s an example of an optical illusion that uses white space.

 It’s a chalice but with the white space you see the faces of two people facing each other.
 This is how you spot negative space, with only 1 object but can be interpreted as two or more different things.